PL4-303 Runoff Management

 Through seminars and case-based project assignments, this course provides students with skills to assess hydrological problems and make recommendations about strategies and plans for urban and rural runoff management that mitigate the challenges of climate change.

-- Understand the different components in the hydrological cycle and local water balance
+- an overview of the different components of the hydrological cycle and the water balance

-- Understand how climate change affects hydrological processes and flood risk, in particular
+- an understanding of how climate change affects hydrological processes and flood risk, in particular

-- Knowledge on land-use planning and design of blue-green infrastructure to mitigate rural and urban flood risk
+- knowledge on sustainable stormwater management, incl. blue-green infrastructure, to mitigate rural and urban flood risk

-- Use hydrological models and available online tools to solve hydrological problems relevant to runoff and water-recourse management
+- use hydrological models, online tools and simple hydrological and hydraulic calculations to solve hydrological problems relevant to runoff and water-resource management

-- Develop plans for local runoff management to make urban areas less vulnerable to future climate change
+- assess plans for local runoff management to make urban areas less vulnerable to future climate change

 Krav til forkunnskapar